trypear/pearai-extension/README.md

 This is the source code for the bulk of PearAI's functionality.
 Founded by [nang](https://youtube.com/nang88) and [FryingPan](https://youtube.com/@FryingPan)

-To download the full product: visit https://trypear.ai To see the parent repository: visit https://github.com/trypear/pearai
+To download the full product, visit https://trypear.ai To see the parent repository, visit https://github.com/trypear/pearai

 <!-- prettier-ignore-start -->
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)